So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 - Product design.
 If you are a seasoned pro when it comes to innovating goods for sale, find businesses that are keen to outsource this service.

-- Copywriting.
+- Copy or content writing.
 Set up a site that showcases your flair for words.
-You can find copywriting gigs in all kinds of industries, like marketing and retail.
+You can find copy or content writing gigs in all kinds of industries, like marketing and retail.

 There’s a lot to be said for just following a path that makes you happy.

 Sure, it should be a path that leads to commercial success.
-But it’s possible to turn your hobby or burning passion into a thriving eCommerce business.
+But it’s possible to turn your hobby or burning passion into a thriving online business.

 One of the benefits of pursuing your passion is that you’ll have the drive to make it into something special.
 And that’s exactly what a new online store needs to be.